I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nc-fltkernel-pflt-normalize-context-cleanup.md

 ## -remarks
 <p>A minifilter driver that provides file names for the filter manager's name cache can register a routine of type PFLT_NORMALIZE_CONTEXT_CLEANUP as the minifilter driver's <i>NormalizeContextCleanupCallback</i> routine. </p>

-<p>To register this callback routine, the minifilter driver stores the address of a routine of type PFLT_NORMALIZE_CONTEXT_CLEANUP in the <b>NormalizeContextCleanupCallback</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544811">FLT_REGISTRATION</a> structure that the minifilter driver passes as a parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a>. </p>

-<p>The filter manager calls this callback routine to allow the minifilter driver to perform any needed cleanup for the context information passed in the <i>NormalizationContext</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551102">PFLT_NORMALIZE_NAME_COMPONENT</a> callback routine.
-This context is set by the minifilter driver when its PFLT_NORMALIZE_NAME_COMPONENT callback routine is called. </p>

-<p>A minifilter driver that provides file names for the filter manager's name cache can register a routine of type PFLT_NORMALIZE_CONTEXT_CLEANUP as the minifilter driver's <i>NormalizeContextCleanupCallback</i> routine. </p>

-<p>To register this callback routine, the minifilter driver stores the address of a routine of type PFLT_NORMALIZE_CONTEXT_CLEANUP in the <b>NormalizeContextCleanupCallback</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544811">FLT_REGISTRATION</a> structure that the minifilter driver passes as a parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a>. </p>
+<p>To register this callback routine, the minifilter driver stores the address of a routine of type PFLT_NORMALIZE_CONTEXT_CLEANUP in the <b>NormalizeContextCleanupCallback</b> member of the <a href="..\fltkernel\ns-fltkernel--flt-registration.md">FLT_REGISTRATION</a> structure that the minifilter driver passes as a parameter to <a href="..\fltkernel\nf-fltkernel-fltregisterfilter.md">FltRegisterFilter</a>. </p>

-<p>The filter manager calls this callback routine to allow the minifilter driver to perform any needed cleanup for the context information passed in the <i>NormalizationContext</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551102">PFLT_NORMALIZE_NAME_COMPONENT</a> callback routine.
+<p>The filter manager calls this callback routine to allow the minifilter driver to perform any needed cleanup for the context information passed in the <i>NormalizationContext</i> parameter of the <a href="..\fltkernel\nc-fltkernel-pflt-normalize-name-component.md">PFLT_NORMALIZE_NAME_COMPONENT</a> callback routine.
 This context is set by the minifilter driver when its PFLT_NORMALIZE_NAME_COMPONENT callback routine is called. </p>

 ## -requirements
 <table>